-The 1991 Protocol on Environmental Protection to the Antarctic Treaty banned all introduced species, except humans, from being taken into the Antarctic.
-It was with a great deal of sadness that in 1993 the last remaining huskies left Mawson and the Australian Antarctic Territory.
-The older dogs are living out their days in Australia, the younger, working dogs are enjoying a new life in Minnesota, USA.
+In 1991, Antarctic Treaty members introduced the Protocol on Environmental Protection, which banned all introduced species, except humans, from the Antarctic.
+In 1992, it was with a great deal of sadness that the last 6 huskies left Mawson and the Australian Antarctic Territory.
+The older dogs lived out their days in Australia, while the younger ones enjoyed a new life as working dogs in Minnesota, USA.